oracle dba online, oracle database administration

 group 2 ‘/u01/oracle/oradata/myica/log2.ora’ size 50m;

-After the command fishes you will get the following message
+After the command finishes you will get the following message

 Database created.